Frequently Asked Questions

 15 - WHAT IS THE FIRST STEP?

 The first step is to apply and see if you are qualified for the program.
-The application fee is $100 for one person or $150 for two.
-There are no restrictions on income or the areas where you can live.
+The application fee is $100 per applicant and there are no restrictions on income or the areas where you can live.
 What NHBA is trying to determine is whether you would be able to purchase a home in the program in 24-months or less with our help.
 About 80% of applications are accepted and the most common reasons for an application to be declined are recent foreclosure or current monthly debt payments which exceed 27% of your income.
 If you are not accepted your application fee is refunded in full.

 16 - WILL A BANKRUPTCY DISQUALIFY ME FROM THE PROGRAM?

 A bankruptcy is very common these days and will not disqualify you from the program.
-Many lending programs allow a person to purchase a home just 1 to 3 years after filing or discharging a bankruptcy as the case may be.
+Many lending programs like FHA, VA and RDA allow a person to purchase a home just 1-year after filing (BK13) or 2-years after discharging (BK7) a bankruptcy as the case may be.

 Back to Index